Youssef-Yaser/SQL_Data_Analytics_First_Project/README.md

-# 📊 QL Data Analytics Project
+# 📊 SQL Data Analytics Project

 A comprehensive collection of **SQL scripts** for data exploration, analytics, and reporting.
 These scripts are designed to help **data analysts, BI professionals, and learners** quickly explore, segment, and analyze data within a relational database.